timoh6/timoh6.github.com/_posts/2014-06-16-PHP-data-encryption-cheatsheet.md

 Also, CTR mode is only safe when you **do not** reuse nonces under a single key.
 That is why it is important to create the nonces with cryptographically secure random number generator.
 At the same time it means you must not encrypt more than 2^64 different messages with a single key (as the nonce space with AES is 128 bits, it is important to limit the number of messages (nonces) to 2^128/2 because of the birthday paradox).

+And remember that encrypting the data will not hide, most importantly, the fact how much data you are sending.
+As a drastic example, if you only encrypt messages containing "yes" / "no", the plain encryption do not hide the confidential details.

 Data authentication
 -------------------